Published: October 30, 2013

 We have made considerable progress toward developing Virginia’s first School of Public Health that will be merged within CHHS to become the College of Public Health and Human Services.
 The Council on Education in Public Health (CEPH), the accrediting body for educational programs in public health, has set forth requirements for a school of public health: 1) offering graduate degree programs in Epidemiology, Biostatistics, Environmental Health, Behavioral Sciences, and Health Administration; and 2) offering at least three doctoral programs in public health.
 Since CEPH already has accredited our Master of Public Health (MPH) degree (which serves as the Behavioral Sciences program), and the Commission on Accreditation of Healthcare Management Education (CAHME) has accredited our Master of Health Administration degree, and our first doctoral program (Health Services Research) is nearing approval, we are well on our way to meeting CEPH standards.

-Our next steps will be the creation of the two new departments (mentioned above)—Epidemiology and Environmental Health—along with doctoral programs in epidemiology and behavioral sciences.
+Our next steps will be the creation of the two new departments (mentioned above)—Epidemiology and Biostatistics and Environmental and Occupational Health—along with doctoral programs in epidemiology and behavioral sciences.

 Our public health faculty in the Departments of Global and Community Health, Health Administration and Policy, and Nutrition and Food Studies will contribute to meeting CEPH faculty requirements for a school of public health.
 In addition, we plan to offer joint graduate degree programs that combine public health with both nursing and social work.
 The result will be a stronger college that is capable of contributing multidisciplinary trained health practitioners and researchers able to meet the changing health care workforce needs of the region.